Milo tin

+History

-The term 'Milo tin' originated in the 1950s as a result of shoddy workmanship and cost-cutting measures, in which damaged vehicles were often repaired with recycled Milo tins as opposed to genuine parts.
-The workshops would repaint the tin panels, painting over the word 'Milo'.
-When the repaired vehicles became involved in subsequent accidents, the paint surface would scratch off and the word 'Milo' became visible again.
-Thus, the term 'Milo tin' was created.
+The term Milo tin originated in the 1950s as a result of shoddy workmanship and cost-cutting measures, in which damaged vehicles were often repaired with recycled Milo tins as opposed to genuine parts.
+The workshops would repaint the tin panels, painting over the word Milo.
+When the repaired vehicles became involved in subsequent accidents, the paint surface would scratch off and the brand name became visible again.

-In the 1960s, the 'Milo tin' term gained further popularity as a means of criticism towards the light and flimsy construction of early Japanese cars.
+In the 1960s, the term gained further popularity as a means of criticism towards the light and flimsy construction of early Japanese cars.
 The Malaysian market had historically been a stronghold for Western car companies, and Japanese cars were initially perceived as inferior and cheaply made.
 However, the Japanese cars continued to improve and gained a reputation for quality, reliability, high fuel efficiency and value for money.
-By the 1970s, the Malaysian market was dominated by Japanese cars, and the usage of the 'Milo tin' term against Japanese cars gradually faded.
+By the 1970s, the Malaysian market was dominated by Japanese cars, and the usage of the term against Japanese cars gradually faded.

-In the 1980s and 1990s, 'Milo tin' regained popularity as a discriminatory term towards Proton and Perodua cars.
+In the 1980s and 1990s, Milo tin regained popularity as a discriminatory term towards Proton and Perodua cars.
 The early Proton and Perodua vehicles lacked modern safety features such as airbags and ABS.
 The thin construction also drew criticism, and the door closing action produced an unpleasant tinny sound.
 Newer models have remedied the old problems, and Proton scored its first 5-star ANCAP safety rating in 2013.
-However, the negative stigma persists and the term 'Milo tin' is still widely used on Proton and Perodua cars due to consumer xenocentrism.
+However, the negative stigma persists and the term is still widely used on Proton and Perodua cars due to consumer xenocentrism.